ansys/grantami-bomanalytics/doc/source/api/index.rst

 =============

 The API for PyGranta BoM Analytics is split into different sections.
-The following sections describe general functionality that is applicable to both Restricted Substances and Sustainability:
+The following sections describe general capabilities applicable to both Restricted Substances and Sustainability:

 - :ref:`ref_grantami_bomanalytics_common_connection` describes how to connect to Granta MI and, if required, configure any schema customizations in the API client.
 It also explains how to run